-An entrepreneur setting up a business in Singapore must be aware of annual filing requirements and the exemptions that may be applicable to their company.
-A newly incorporated company, an existing company and a company that is a part of a group can qualify for exemption from the annual audit of its accounts if it qualifies as a small company.
+An entrepreneur setting up a business in Singapore must be aware of annual filing requirements and the exemptions that may be applicable to his or her company.
+A newly incorporated company, an existing company, and a company that is a part of a group can qualify for exemption from the annual audit of its accounts if it qualifies as a small company.
 To check if your company complies with these conditions and can take advantage of this audit exemption, it is advisable to engage the services of a good corporate services provider.

 We have reviewed hundreds of these service providers to help you make your decision.
 Check out our reviews here.
 You can also speak to us here at Incorporate.sg, we are always happy to help!
 Give us a call, email or chat live with us by simply clicking on the blue dialogue box on the bottom right-hand corner of this page.
 Cheers!